 The Copenhagen Bioscience PhD programme recruits up to 16 motivated international students annually to launch their careers in the vibrant scientific environment of the Novo Nordisk Foundation Research Centers in Copenhagen.
-For enrolment in September 2019, applications will be open from October to December 2018.
+For enrolment in September 2020, applications will be open from November 12 2019.
+The application deadline is January 9 2020.

 The programme offers support finding accommodation in the city centre of Copenhagen for the first year.